What is epilepsy?

 What happens during a seizure?

 Sandra became very unwell, and it was unclear what was wrong with her.
-All her tests came back clear, but she was feeling dizzy and unsteady quite often.
+All her tests came back clear, but she was feeling dizzy and wobbly quite often.
 Eventually, she was seen in a falls clinic and diagnosed with epilepsy.
 This is what she said about getting the diagnosis:

 “It was a shock being told I had epilepsy, but I was also relieved that it wasn’t a stroke or heart condition, which were two possibilities.
 And I knew there was treatment to stop the seizures.
 I was upset about losing my driving licence, but I’ve rediscovered public transport.
 It isn’t the quickest way to get to see my family, but I’m due to get my licence back soon, which is a relief.”